-Nate Masters was named Berry's defensive backs coach in July, 2012 and added the defensive coordinator role for the 2014 season.
+Nate Masters was named Berry's defensive backs coach in July, 2012 and added the defensive coordinator role at the start of the 2014 season.

 Masters was an All-Conference defensive back as a student-athlete at LaGrange College where he served with Berry head coach Tony Kunczewski from 2009-11.
 Masters also serves as the strength and conditioning coach for Berry's athletics department.